linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Lecture Notes/BayesianVariableSelection OHara.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/ef3b9b52-ffad-40d0-9dc2-0ea9d1a5fdde/b0c6859ec098abfbeb4a8eba3dfc152c6dac17bf57ce4238cd32721d8f317780.jpg)
 Figure 4: Posterior inclusion probabilities for Barley data.
 Dotted line: prior probability, light grey region:  $3 < \text{Bayes Factor} < 20$ , mid-grey region:  $20 < \text{Bayes Factor} < 150$ , dark grey region:  $150 < \text{Bayes Factor}$ .
 Solid line: fixed effect models, dashed line: random effect models.

-fixed effect methods and the adaptive shrinkage with Jeffreys' prior tended to give low estimates for  $P(I_{j} = 1 \mid data)$ , with only a few variables likely to be in the model, and even these have intermediate probabilities.
+fixed effect methods and the adaptive shrinkage with Jeffreys' prior tended to give low estimates for $P(I_{j} = 1 \mid data)$, with only a few variables likely to be in the model, and even these have intermediate probabilities.
 The random effects methods, with the exception of the Kuo & Mallick and reversible jump MCMC methods, gave poor separation of the variables, the marginal posterior inclusion probability for variables apparently having no effect was similar to the prior probability: this behavior is clear with the more informative priors too.
 For the fixed effect variants, the use of informative priors lead to similar posterior distributions, in particular the Kuo & Mallick and reversible jump MCMC methods achieved better identification of variables that should be included in the model.

 The posterior distributions of $\beta_{j}$ for the 10 loci showing the highest posterior QTL occupancy $P(I_{j} = 1\mid data)$ (averaged over the models) are similar (Fig. 5), although the random effects variants shrink the estimates towards zero, as might be expected (these variables are chosen to be extreme, so the common variance shrinks them towards the other variables).
 The estimates from the analyses with the second set of priors show a similar pattern (results not shown).

 # 4.4 Estimation: Pollution Data

 The posterior estimates of $P(I_{j} = 1 \mid data)$ from the different methods are shown in Fig.6.
 In general, the fixed effect variants of the methods show a better separation of the variables, more so with the first set of priors.
-The result is similar to those in the original paper, with Rainfall, January Temperature, Education, percentage non-white and SO2 potential showing large marginal posterior probabilities of variables being in the model: the difference is that July temperature and population density have low posterior probabilities  $P(I_{j} = 1 \mid data)$ , whereas they are included in the model after variable selection using Mallow's  $C_{p}$  and ridge regression respectively.
+The result is similar to those in the original paper, with Rainfall, January Temperature, Education, percentage non-white and SO2 potential showing large marginal posterior probabilities of variables being in the model: the difference is that July temperature and population density have low posterior probabilities $P(I_{j} = 1 \mid data)$, whereas they are included in the model after variable selection using Mallow's $C_{p}$ and ridge regression respectively.

 The posterior estimated parameters for Rainfall, January Temperature, percentage non-white and SO2 tend to be fairly similar under both priors (Fig. 3 in Supplementary Material).
 In the case of the vague priors, the random effect variants of the methods shrink the posterior estimates towards zero.

 # 4.5 Influence of Tuning

-Changing the variance of the pseudo-prior in the GVS and the ratio,  $g$ , in the M & G model had little effect on marginal posterior probabilities  $P(I_{j} = 1 \mid data)$ , but increasing the standard deviation of the spike in the fixed effect SSVS decreased  $P(I_{j} = 1 \mid data)$  values (data not shown).
+Changing the variance of the pseudo-prior in the GVS and the ratio, $g$, in the M & G model had little effect on marginal posterior probabilities $P(I_{j} = 1 \mid data)$, but increasing the standard deviation of the spike in the fixed effect SSVS decreased $P(I_{j} = 1 \mid data)$ values (data not shown).
 This latter effect is to be expected: if the mass of the likelihood is close to zero, increasing the width of the spike increases the overlap with the likelihood, making it easier for the indicator to flip into state 0.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/ef3b9b52-ffad-40d0-9dc2-0ea9d1a5fdde/fe99978dfcbe4356a6f5db638eadd67776294066fcd4430e06f118470a47ee92.jpg)